Institute of Physics Scotland public engagement grant

 For funded projects, we offer support with both public engagement (for physicists) or with physics (for artists, community groups and science communicators).

-Informal advice prior to application can be found from:
+Informal advice prior to application can be found from the IOP Scotland team:

 Are you eligible?